 - Optional ingredient #2 – Sobrasada

 I cut the pork into bite size pieces, and mixed it up with the salt, paprika and black pepper.
-We added the egg white, just cause we didn’t want to waste it, and it turned out just fine.
+We added the egg white, only because we didn’t want to waste it, and it turned out just fine.
 Every empanada I’ve had has had a TON of pepper, so don’t be shy with it.

 These fillings PERFECTLY filled the 13 empanadas we had made.